 3) Camera bodies.
 You don’t necessarily need 11fps.
 Nearly every modern DSLR shoots with enough speed to grab action shots in short bursts.
 Start with what you have.

 7) Follow other surf photographers.
+Sometimes they share their surf photography tips on IG.

 8) More safety.
 The biggest and most important…don’t get in the way of other surfers.